laurentbarraud/AnimSprites/Readme.md

 Started as an autonomous school project, this demonstrates how a basic 2D game can be built from scratch without any external libraries.

 ### Features
-- 🎮 Smooth sprite animations for walking, jumping and attacking, with refined airborne state management.
+- 🎮 Smooth sprite animations for walking, jumping and attacking, with refined airborne state management
-- 🎯 Precise collision detection with platforms and screen boundaries.
+- 🎯 Precise collision detection with platforms and screen boundaries
 - 🛠️ In-game platform builder: create, move, and delete platforms or bushes at runtime.
-- 💾 All platforms and bushes you create are saved and restored at their exact positions on next launch, using basic level serialization.
+- 💾 All platforms and bushes you create are saved and restored at their exact positions on next launch, using basic level serialization
-- 🌿 Interactive objects: bushes can be struck with a lightning effect.
+- 🌿 Interactive objects: bushes can be struck with a lightning effect
-- 🌀 Side‑scrolling effect when reaching the left or right edge of the screen.
+- 🌀 Side‑scrolling effect when reaching the left or right edge of the screen
-- 🧩 Modular architecture for easy extension and maintenance.
+- 🧩 Modular architecture for easy extension and maintenance
 - 🌧️ Toggleable rain effect via the build menu.

 ### Unit Tests